manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 ### _Adaptability_

->The system should be developed having in mind the need to easily support other kinds of tests
+>The system should be developed having in mind the need to easily support other kinds of tests.

+>The application must allow ordering the clients by TIF and by name.

 ### _Auditability_

 ### _Compatibility_

 ### _Configurability_

+>The ordering algorithm to be used by the application must be defined through a configuration file.

+>The brute-force algorithm to be used by the application must be defined through a configuration file.

 ### _Installability_